Your reaction to it will be two kinds… in my experience.

 In the next part of this article, I will highlight a few different ways your soul correction may rob you of a chance for a meaningful life.

-Sporadic efforts won't change the character defect, because the character defect is on the level of the genes.
-The efforts needs to be concerted, ongoing, and deliberate.
+By the way: weak and sporadic efforts won’t change the character defect, because the character defect is on the level of the genes.
+The efforts need to be concerted, conscious, ongoing, and deliberate.

 Deliberate means: done consciously and intentionally.

 synonyms: intentional, calculated, conscious, intended, planned, studied, knowing, willful, purposeful, purposive, premeditated, preplanned.